nesquena/backburner/README.md

 @user.async(:pri => 1000, :ttr => 100, :queue => "user.activate").activate(@device.id)
 ```

 This will automatically enqueue a job that will run `activate` with the specified argument for that user record.
-The queue name used by default is the normalized class name (i.e "{namespace}.user") if not otherwise specified.
+The queue name used by default is the normalized class name (i.e `{namespace}.user`) if not otherwise specified.
 Note you are able to pass `pri`, `ttr`, `delay` and `queue` directly as options into `async`.

 ### Working Jobs